flutter/website/src/release/breaking-changes/wide-gamut-framework.md

 The Flutter engine [already supports wide gamut color][] with [Impeller][], and the support is now being added [to the framework][].

-The iOS devices Flutter targets support rendering a larger array of colors, specifically the [DisplayP3][] color space.
-After this change, the Flutter framework will be able to render all of those colors on iOS Impeller and `Color` will be better prepared for the future addition of color spaces or changes to color component bit depth.
+The iOS devices that Flutter supports render to a larger array of colors, specifically in the [DisplayP3][] color space.
+After this change, the Flutter framework can render all of those colors on iOS Impeller, and the `Color` class will be better prepared for future color spaces or changes to color component bit depth.

 ## Description of change

 Changes to [`Color`][]:

- 1. Adds a enum field which will specify its [`ColorSpace`][].
+ 1. Adds an enum field that specifies its [`ColorSpace`][].
  1. Adds API to use normalized floating-point color components.
  1. Removes API that uses 8-bit unsigned integer color components that can lead to data loss.

 Changes to [`ColorSpace`][]:

- 1. `displayP3` will be added.
+ 1. Add a `displayP3` property.

 ## Migration guide

 ### 8-bit unsigned integer constructors

-Constructors like `Color.fromARGB` will remain unchanged and have continued support.
-If one wants to take advantage of Display P3 colors they will have to use the new `Color.from` constructor that takes normalized floating-point color components.
+Constructors like `Color.fromARGB` remain unchanged and have continued support.
+To take advantage of Display P3 colors, you must use the new `Color.from` constructor that takes normalized floating-point color components.